fermyon/developer/content/cloud/custom-domain.md

 Note that this propagation is generally performed in a reasonable time frame (minutes/hours).
 However, in some cases, propagation can take up to 72 hours.
 You can check the DNS record types for your domain name using the [Google Public DNS](https://dns.google/) service.

+Be aware that updating your domain's nameserver records will cause any additional records you've set through you registrar to no longer take effect.
+This includes, for example, TXT or MX records for services like Google Workspace.
+You can work around this by connecting your Fermyon Cloud app to a subdomain.
+But if you need to use the apex domain (example.com rather than app.example.com) and you also need to set additional DNS records, you should choose a different hosting service for the time being.

 ### Next Steps

 * Follow the [Ferymon Cloud Custom Domains tutorial](./custom-domains-tutorial.md) to add your custom domain.